 Suppose you have just made a few changes to your local code that you want to push to a remote repository.
 You have already created a commit using git commit in which your changes are stored.
 To push your code, there are a few steps you should follow.

 First, you should navigate to your master branch and make sure it is up to date.
-You can do so using these commands:
+The local master branch is the branch on which we have made our changes.
+You can navigate to the master branch:

-The git checkout command makes us navigate to the “master” branch.
-The git fetch command allows us to retrieve the latest version of our remote repository.
-The rebase command allows us to clean up our commits before sharing them.
+The git checkout command makes us navigate to the “master” branch. git fetch allows us to retrieve the latest version of our remote repository.

-Then, you can run git push to push your code:
+Then, we can run git push to push our code:

 git push origin master